 I had been relatively comfortable during the procedure, except where an IV needle in the back of my hand was strapped down against the table.
 However, I was reminded of the potential seriousness of the situation when they peeled two pads off my back – pre-positioned in case a defibrillation was necessary!

-The catheterization notes did not indicate begin and end times, so I'm not sure how long the whole procedure took, although the doctor signed the report at 5:57 AM.
+The catheterization notes did not include begin and end times, so I'm not sure how long the whole procedure took, although the doctor signed the report at 5:57 AM.
 She came by at the end of her shift to see me in the ICU and diagramed on a whiteboard the location of the blockage.

 I decided to stay overnight just to be sure, was moved from the ICU to another floor and left the next afternoon.